Health Studies

 An examination of a current health sciences topic.
 The specific topic will vary from year to year, and may include: clinical epidemiology, an advanced nutrition topic, or the biology and population health impacts of a specific disease or illness condition.

-Prerequisite: HLTC27H3 with a minimum grade of 70%; and an additional 1.5 credits at the C-level in HLT courses from the program requirements from the Major/Major Co-op program in Health Studies - Population Health
+Prerequisite: [HLTC27H3] and an additional [1.5 credits at the C-Level from the program requirements from the Major/Major Co-op program in Health Studies- Population Health]

 Recommended Preparation: HLTC19H3 or HLTC25H3